leventdem/masq-crypto/README.md

 # Masq Crypto Library

-Promise-based crypto library for Qwant Masq.
-It allows applications encrypt and decrypt object.
+Promise-based crypto library used by Qwant Masq.
+It allows applications to encrypt and decrypt JSON data.
 The cipher used is AES GCM which provides integrity and confidentiality.

-The library includes a passphrase generator and the PBKDF2 algorithm.
+The library includes a passphrase generator and key derivation using the PBKDF2 algorithm.

 # Install